 Here’s a list of vetted resources I highly recommend.
-You’ll find your best, next steps here.
+You’ll find your best next steps here.

-BIBLE STUDY FOR CHRISTIAN WEIGHT LOSS
+BIBLE STUDY FOR BIBLICAL WEIGHT LOSS

-If, as Christians, we believe that the Word of God is our authority and that it is alive and active and sharper than any two-edged sword (Hebrews 4:12), then we’re going to want to make the Bible a foundational part of our weight loss journey.
+If, as Christians, we believe that the Word of God is our authority and that it is alive and active and sharper than any two-edged sword (Hebrews 4:12), then we’re going to want to make the Bible a foundational part of our weight-loss journey.